-Dental Assistants in Canada with a minimum of core skills licenced and holding recent registration/licensure in any Canadian jurisdiction are generally eligible for registration and licensure in any other Canadian jurisdiction.
+Dental Assistants in Canada with a minimum of core skills, licensed, or holding recent registration/licensure in any Canadian jurisdiction are generally eligible for registration and licensure in any other Canadian jurisdiction.
 Variances to this may occur where the dental assistant is not currently registered and licenced or does not hold the minimum core skills.
 Regulatory authorities reserve the right to ensure that applicants have met the initial requirements as defined in the Dental Assisting - Labour Mobility Agreement, 2001.

 If you have been registered in another Canadian jurisdiction you may be eligible to transfer under the Labour Mobility Agreement (Chapter 7, Agreement on Internal Trade).